 For a question about a specific class or assignment, parents can get in touch with their child's teacher directly.
 If a class is led by a TA (for example, Core or Group 1 Writing), parents should contact the supervising teacher, especially for non-academic issues that may be sensitive in nature.
-The tutor is the primary contact for a student's overall progress in the program.
-In cases of concern about social or learning issues, parents can contact the Tutor, who may refer the matter to the Learning Skills Coordinator, the Social Worker or the Associate Head of School.
+The Tutor is the primary contact for a student's overall progress in the program.
+In cases of concern about social or learning issues, parents can contact the Tutor, who may refer the matter to the Learning Skills Coordinator, the Social Worker or the Academic Dean.